stanfordjournalism/stanford-progj-2020/docs/python/working_with_apis.md

                         'wikipedia_id': 'Donald_Trump'}}
 ```

 Finally, let's say we wanted to save all this data to a local file.
-We can easily do this using the [json library](https://docs.python.org/3/library/json.html).
+We can easily do this using the [json library][].

 ```
-# Note we use "indent=4" to nicely format the output
+# Import json library and use "indent=4" to
+# nicely format the output
+>>> import json
 >>> with open('trump_org_inc.json', 'w') as outfile:
 ...     json.dump(data, outfile, indent=4)
 ...